SerenityOS/serenity/Base/usr/share/man/man2/mount.md

 If `MS_BIND` is specified in `flags`, `fs_type` is ignored and a bind mount is performed instead.
-In this case, the file or directory specified by `source_fd` is overlayed over `target` — the target appears to be replaced by a copy of the source.
+In this case, the file or directory specified by `source_fd` is overlaid over `target` — the target appears to be replaced by a copy of the source.
 This can be used as an alternative to symlinks or hardlinks.

 Each bind mount has its own set of flags, independent of the others or the